How to make a resume on a Word document

 Here’s what a properly formatted header looks like in Word:

-Optionally, you can also include your current job title in your resume header to immediately advertise your professional background.
+You can also include your current job title in your header to immediately highlight your professional background.

-The best introduction for most job seekers is a resume summary.
-That’s because resume summaries can be modified for a wide variety of industries and experience levels.
+The best introduction for most job seekers is a resume summary that can be quickly modified for a wide variety of industries and experience levels.

-A good resume summary lists your main work-related achievements and skills in one to five sentences, functioning as a sales pitch showing that you’re the most qualified person for the job.
+Your resume summary functions as a sales pitch showing that you’re the most qualified person for the job.
+For maximum impact, showcase your main professional achievements and skills in one to five sentences.

-Here’s an example of what a well-written summary looks like on a Microsoft Word resume:
+Here’s an example of what a well-written summary looks like on a Word resume template:

 4. Summarize your work experience

-To start, click on the section of your Microsoft Word document labeled “Experience”.
+To start, click on the section of your Word document labeled “Experience”.

 Then, list your work experience in reverse chronological order, meaning that your most recent job title is placed at the top of the experience section.
 Remember to only include experience that is relevant to the job that you’re applying for.

-For each job you list, provide the following basic information:
+For each previous job, include the following basic information:

 - Job title